 Astonishingly, his A+ student is reckless endangerment victim, Kathy, a daughter of witness protection who just needs to learn how to loosen up a little, and boy is she in luck!
-The only thing standing in Vanilla’s way is the newly christened Kat’s preppy boyfriend, Nick, a buttoned-down douchebag with an amiable facade who immediately offers the movie’s resident bad boy the kind of casual scorn he so richly deserves, and when our fraudulent rapper ‘accidentally’ runs into the couple at a local dance hall, Vanilla and his gang clear the stage and show the repressed townsfolk what it means to truly live with a little body popping.
-Of course, they are immediately won over by the outsider’s streetwise bravado and two-bit mic skills — not least fellow talent Kathy, who instantly swoons and softens into the proverbial putty.
+The only thing standing in Vanilla’s way is the newly christened Kat’s preppy boyfriend, Nick, a buttoned-down douchebag with an amiable facade who immediately offers the movie’s resident bad boy the kind of casual scorn he so richly deserves.
+When our fraudulent rapper ‘accidentally’ runs into the couple at a local dance hall, Vanilla and his gang clear the stage and show the repressed townsfolk what it means to truly live with a little body popping.
+Of course, they’re immediately won over by the outsider’s streetwise bravado and two-bit mic skills — not least fellow talent Kathy, who instantly swoons and softens into the proverbial putty.
 Nick is somewhat aggrieved when his girl then begins grinding with the faux-macho dipshit who rode so recklessly into town, bamboozled when she rejects his offer of forgiveness in favour of an MTV-style montage that threatens to oust him for good.
 It’s sometimes hard to distinguish exactly who is the bad guy is.

 [wooing Kat on their first date] It ain’t where you’re from, it’s where you’re at anyway.
 And right now, I’m here with you.Johnny